Why Traditional Budgets Don’t Work (and What to Try Instead)

 Tracking Your Money

-Once you’ve got your system set up, it’s a good idea to have a system for tracking where your money goes each month.
-This does NOT need to be a complicated system including 30 categories and requiring that you spend hours dividing up your receipts.
+Once you've got your system set up, you'll want a simple way to track where your money goes each month.
+This does NOT need to be complicated—no 30 categories or hours dividing up receipts.

 You can choose any method you’d like (app, notebook, spreadsheet, etc), as long as: